 Selected Greek and Roman comedies and tragedies will be read in translation.
 The course will concentrate on the thematic, philosophical, and religious aspects of ancient drama.
 Cross-listed with English 438.
-Prerequisite: Any 200-level ENGL course with a D or better.

 THEA 470.
 Independent Study.
 1 to 4 Hours.

 A student initiated project, approved and supervised by a faculty member, integrating learning in the major.